 Tree testing is a kind of test in which you will be asked to find a specific item within a set of menu options.
-Tree tests help developers tell whether their menus make sense.
+Tree tests help developers tell whether their menus will make sense to their target audience.

-If you want to get a high rating on a tree test, do the following things:
+To complete a helpful and insightful tree test, do the following things:

 - Read the instructions very carefully.
 This is true for ALL tests, but especially tree tests, because you will probably be taken to another site to complete the test.
 There may also be some terminology confusion, because both UserTesting and most tree testing involves completing “tasks”.
 If you’re not sure what you’re being asked to do, say that aloud while you’re recording, explain how you are interpreting the instructions, and carry on in whatever way you can.